5 recommended OTC drugs

 How long does a viral sore throat last?

-Can I give Strepsils to a 4-year-old?
+Can I give Strepsils to a 4-year-old child?

 See also